Configure SC4S in a non-containerized SC4S deployment¶

 sudo systemctl start sc4s

-Most enterprises use UDP/TCP port 514 as the default as their main listening port for syslog “soup” traffic, and TCP port 6514 for TLS.
-The standard SC4S configuration reflect these defaults.
-These defaults can be changed by adding the following additional environment variables with appropriate values to the env_file above:
+The standard SC4S configuration uses UDP/TCP port 514 as the default for the listening port for syslog traffic, and TCP port 6514 for TLS.
+You can change these defaults by adding the following

 SC4S_LISTEN_DEFAULT_TCP_PORT=514